Healthdirect Free Australian health advice you can count on.

 Mental health and wellbeing

-Although reaching out to others can be difficult, it is important to know where to turn if you are feeling isolated, or need support to manage an existing mental health condition.
+While it can be difficult to reach out to others when your mental health is under strain, it is important to know where to turn.
+This is especially important if you are feeling isolated, or need support to manage a new or ongoing mental health condition.

-In addition to helplines, there is a wide range of online resources and tools available, as well as apps to download.
+Helplines will link you to professional care, and someone who will listen at any time.
+As well as helplines, there is a wide range of online resources and tools available, including apps that you can download.

 Farming and mining communities